 The Treasury Executive Office for Asset Forfeiture (TEOAF) administers the Treasury Forfeiture Fund (TFF).
-The TFF is the receipt account for deposit of non-tax forfeitures made pursuant to laws enforced or administered by it participating Treasury and Department of Homeland Security agencies.
+The TFF is the receipt account for deposit of non-tax forfeitures made pursuant to laws enforced or administered by Treasury and Department of Homeland Security agencies.

 - Internal Revenue Service Criminal Investigations Division (IRS-CI), U.S. Department of the Treasury;

 - U.S. Customs and Border Protection (CBP), Department of Homeland Security;

 - U.S. Homeland Security Investigations (HSI), Department of Homeland Security;

 - U.S. Secret Service (USSS), Department of Homeland Security;

 - U.S. Coast Guard, Department of Homeland Security.